gin66/ScientificColorMaps/README.md

 ## Color Representation - ScientificColor

-Each color is stored as platform agnostic ScientificColor as red, green, blue Floats.
+Each color is stored as platform agnostic ScientificColor as red, green, blue and represented as Float.
 Each Float is in the range 0 to 1.
-The raw values can be obtained by accessing the instances' `red`, `green` and `blue` constant.
+The raw values can be obtained by accessing the instances' constants: `red`, `green` and `blue`.
 ScientificColor is Equatable and Hashable.

 This type provides conversions to `UIColor`, `NSColor`, `SKColor`, `simd_float3` if the respective type is available.
 Either by a generic:
 ```swift